vanshika548/Employee-Polls-App-Udacity/README.md

 ### `Steps to run`
-*To run this project you simply need to clone project at you local and run npm i.
+*To run this project you simply need to clone project at you local and run npm install.
 *Then run npm run start.

 ### `Description of employee poll app`